GatoGraphQL/GatoGraphQL/README.md

 - `POP_SERVER_USECODESPLITTING` (_true_|_false_): Load only the .js and .css that is needed on each page and nothing more.

-- `POP_SERVER_GENERATEBUNDLEGROUPFILES` and `POP_SERVER_GENERATEBUNDLEFILES` (_true_|_false_): (Only if doing code-splitting) When executing the /generate-theme/ build script, generate a single bundlegroup and/or a series of bundle files (of up-to-4 resources each) for each page on the website containing all resources it needs.
+- `POP_SERVER_GENERATEBUNDLEGROUPFILES` and `POP_SERVER_GENERATEBUNDLEFILES` (_true_|_false_): (Only if doing code-splitting) When executing the /generate-theme/ build script, generate a single bundlegroup and/or a series of bundle files for each page on the website containing all resources it needs.

 - `POP_SERVER_ENQUEUEFILESTYPE` (_resource_|_bundle_|_bundlegroup_): (Only if doing code-splitting) Choose how the initial-page resources are loaded:

-    - "resource": Load the required resources straight;
+    - "resource": Load the required resources straight
-    - "bundle": through a series of bundle files, each of them comprising up to 4 resources;
+    - "bundle": through a series of bundle files, each of them comprising up to x resources (defined through constant `POP_SERVER_BUNDLECHUNKSIZE`)
-    - "bundlegroup": through a unique bundlegroup file.
+    - "bundlegroup": through a unique bundlegroup file

+- `POP_SERVER_BUNDLECHUNKSIZE` (_int_): (Only if doing code-splitting) How many resources to pack inside a bundle file.
+Default: 4.

 - `POP_SERVER_GENERATERESOURCESONRUNTIME` (_true_|_false_): Allow to extract configuration code from the HTML output and into Javascript files on runtime.